TheKoola/eosstracker/doc/EOSS-Docker-Install.md

 ## Choose a location for eosstracker

 Choose a location and create a directory to contain the eosstracker Docker Compose file and the eosstracker data.
-The data directory will contain the eosstracker balloon flight database and map files.
+The data directory will contain the eosstracker flight database and map files.
 For the EOSS brick computers, the default location is in the user's home directory `/home/eosstracker`.
-Within that directory, create a folder for storing the data:
+Within the directory, create a subdirectory for storing the data:
 ```sh
 mkdir data
 ```

 ## Create the Docker Compose file

-Create a `docker-compose.yml` file within the directory, alongside the data folder you just created.
+Next create a `docker-compose.yml` text file within the directory, alongside the `data` folder you just created.
 The contents of the Compose file will vary depending on your configuration.
 For the EOSS brick computers, a default Compose file can be found [here](https://github.com/TheKoola/eosstracker/blob/brickv2.1/docker-compose.yml) and consists of:
 ```yaml
 services: